 Robb Tytus passed away in 1913, leaving Grace with two daughters – Mildred and Victoria.
 She remarried in 1915 but divorced in 1927.
 Grace then rented Ashintully to author Henry Adams, who was the great-grandson of President John Adams and grandson of President John Quincy Adams.
 Interestingly, he had an eerie encounter with a painting in the home that seemed to talk to him.
 The portrait is of an Italian woman of noble birth and Miss Tytus believed it was stolen from a Roman palace and smuggled into this country.
 She thought this because it was found hidden in a crate of furniture that the Tytus’ purchased.

 Over the next few years, the family would experience a string of unfavorable incidents.
 During her stay at Ashintully in October 1928, Grace Tytus would stumble and break her hip.
 Before going home and passing away from a heart attack, she spent nine days in the hospital.
 Mildred would doze off behind the wheel while traveling from Ashintully back to Springfield five years later, in 1933.
 She would fall victim to her wounds.

 The estate eventually passed to Victoria Tytus Coolidge, who sold it in 1937, removing the furnishings and donating or selling the remaining artifacts.
 John S. McLennan Jr., Grace’s half-brother and a classical composer, later purchased the estate but didn’t reside there for long.
-Just before the fire, Ashintully was sold to a New York investor named John McLeannan along with his wife Katharine.
+Katharine, John’s wife, was using an incinerator near the home and she ended up starting a fire which burned down the home and hundreds of surrounding areas.
 The fire consumed the mansion, leaving only the foundation and four Doric columns.